RawRapter/python-vscode/README.md

     3) Udemy Programs <1 Question>
     4) YouTube
         1) Kadane Algorithm
+        2) Maximum Sum Circular Sub Array
+    5) Geeks For Geeks
+        1) Find Duplicate in List

 ## 3) GUI Program Folder :
     1) Tkinter - Contains notes and practice programs.
+        1) Notes Folder
+        2) Basic TKinter Programs
     2) Turtle Graphics
+        1) Kaleido Spiral
+        2) Modified Kaleido Spiral
+        3) Robot
+        4) Modified Robot
+        5) Moving Turtle

 ## Purpose Of This Repository
-To show there are multiple ways to a same Requirements with different run time so that one can understand the difference between various logic.
+1) To show there are multiple ways to a same Requirements with different run time so that one can understand the difference between various logic.
+2) To create directory for all the codes I write.

 ## Tech Stack